Maxattax97/miscellaneous/notes/truss-arch.md

+Configure all of this using a system like KBuild?

 # Base
  - AwesomeWM, possibly i3-gaps
  - Updated fork of Compton compositor, possibly Kawase blur
  - LightDM with lots of customization?
+ - Zen (Performance) or Hardened (Security) patched Linux Kernel
+ - Refind bootloader?

 # Security
  - Consistent use of GPG keys, including signed email and git commits